systopia/legacycode/README.md

 | ``CRM_Contact_Page_AJAX::getContactRelationships``            |                      ?                       |                ? | 5.74       |
 | ``CRM_Core_Error::debug_log_message``            |              Civi::log()->debug              |                ? | not yet       |
 | (more to come)                                   |                     todo                     |                  |               |

+## Incomplete or wrong information

+Since this aims to be a collection of some very volatile information, PRs are *very* welcome!